 Lactic acids make the vitamins and minerals in the flour more available to the body by helping neutralize the phytates in flour that would interfere with their absorption

-THE FUNDAMENTALS OF A SOURDOUGH STARTER:
+THE FUNDAMENTALS OF A SOURDOUGH STARTER RECIPE:

 I am a firm believer that certain methods just work better for some people.
 Some instructions I have found seemed much more complicated and I needed to keep it simple, and I found some great sourdough starter methods that work best for me.

-Here is another very consistent thing about sourdough starters.
-They are simple and really only require 2 ingredients!
+Sourdough Starters are simple and really only require 2 ingredients!

 In addition to those ingredients, you need a few tools.
 You will need:

-- glass jar or bowl, or ceramic.
+• clean jar or bowl, or ceramic.
 Do not use metal because it will react with the starter.
+You can also use a weck jar.
+These are super convenient.

 No joke.
 It really is that simple.
 But it’s not at the same time.
 You need to be able to give your sourdough starter time.
 Most starter take anywhere from 1 week to 10 days to mature to where to want it to be.